-copy.webp)

 CRICOS: 00212K

-This course combines the intriguing world of politics and international affairs with the clinical psychological insights to human behaviour of a psychology degree.
-Students will develop the knowledge and skills to become a globally engaged and strategic thinker while discovering the scientific psychology theories, research methods and clinical grounding that could help them become a clinical psychologist.
-Students' psychology studies will be accredited by the Australian Psychology Accreditation Council (APAC) and the Australian Psychological Society (APS) and give them a solid grounding in topics like cognition, psychopathology and biological behaviour, and the tools to instigate practical solutions to problems within various social and economic contexts - skills that could also come in handy should the student choose to pursue a career in politics and international relations.
+If youre a deep thinker with your finger on the political pulse and interested in pursuing a career of exploration and change, then this is the course for you.
+UCs Bachelor of Politics and International Relations/Bachelor of Science in Psychology double degree combines the intriguing world of politics and international affairs with the clinical psychological insights to human behaviour of a psychology degree.
+Youll develop the knowledge and skills to become a globally engaged and strategic thinker while discovering the scientific psychology theories, research methods and clinical grounding that could help you become a clinical psychologist.
+Your psychology studies will be accredited by the Australian Psychology Accreditation Council (APAC) and the Australian Psychological Society (APS) and give you a solid grounding in topics like cognition, psychopathology and biological behaviour, and the tools to instigate practical solutions to problems within various social and economic contexts skills that could also come in handy should you choose to pursue a career in politics and international relations.

 Structure